tinxx/MiThermometer2MQTT/README.md

 ## Configuration

-### Wifi

-To configure Wifi SSID/Password and MQTT server/login/topic just edit `secrets.h` before compilation.
+The configuration is done in `configs.h`.
+Also, don't forget to set your Wifi and MQTT credentials in `secrets.h`.

-(The file is marked so that it will not show up as changed in git so that you don't accidentally check in your credentials.)
+*Both files are marked so that they will not show up as changed in git so that you don't accidentally check in your credentials.
+To check in your changes, anyway, use `git update-index --no-assume-unchanged <file>`, stage your changes and before committing, use `git update-index --assume-unchanged <file>` again.*

 ### MQTT